Custom software development

 How a Responsible Build Starts

-Define the constraint
+Define the business problem

 Relevant Technologies and Platforms